 - Domain A domain refers to a group of devices in a network, whose host names share a common suffix, the domain name.
-Thus, in the ➤> Internet, a part of a naming hierarchy (e.g. bintec.de). - Downstream Data transmission rate from the >> ISP to the client. - DSL/xDSL Digital Subscriber Line xDSL is used as a bookmark for the different DSL variants, such as ADSL, >> RADSL, >> VDSL, >> HDSL, >> SDSL, U-ADSL, etc., which are part of the family of DSL techniques.
+Thus, in the >> Internet, a part of a naming hierarchy (e.g. bintec.net). - Downstream Data transmission rate from the >> ISP to the client. - DSL/xDSL Digital Subscriber Line xDSL is used as a bookmark for the different DSL variants, such as → ADSL, → RADSL, → VDSL, → HDSL, → SDSL,